25prabhu10/notes/docs/Concepts/UML.md

 1. Computational

-   - Computer simulations representing time-varying behavior of a system
+   - Computer simulations representing time-varying behaviour of a system

 2. Analytical: